PanGalacticTech/project_template/[3]system_specification.md

 **[HL.9, HL.4, HL.13]**
 > The 5v Bus will be distributed to 5 USB outputs via individual high side MOSFET switches for each channel,
-> these will be connected source to 5v bus, drain to USB output, and gate to the logic circuit which distributes
+> these will be connected source to 5v bus, drain to USB output, and gate to the logic circuit used to
-> signals from the digital drive pins from the MCU for each channel, and the Voltage Detection IC.
+> trigger a power shutoff condition.
 >
 > Solder bridges will be provided on the PCB to bypass these MOSFETs, in the case they are not required.

+**[HL.4, HL.13]**
+> Logic circuit to control power to each 5v USB output will follow the following logic, if:
+> A = microcontroller digital pin (1 per channel, logic level HIGH = channel deactivated)
+> B = Voltage Monitoring circuit (1 per +5v Bus, logic level HIGH = off nominal voltage detected)
+> C = Output to MOSFET gate (1 per channel, logic level HIGH = MOSFET OFF state)

+> IF A OR B == HIGH: C = HIGH.

+**[HL.13]**
+> The voltage protection circuit will comprise of 2 TL431 Voltage reference ICs set as a window comparator.
+This circuit will
+> output logic level LOW in the case +5V_BUS is pulled off nominal.
+(4.6v - 5.5v).
+>

 **[HL.7, HL.8]**
 > 12v bus power will be distributed to 5 XT30 connectors, mounted directly on the PCB.